Water District and Golf Courses Debate Future Water Needs

 Virgin Valley Water District

-The Virgin Valley Water District is moving forward with several projects that will impact residents and visitors in the Mesquite/Bunkerville area.
-Projects that will start over the next two months include Well 27A replacement, Airport tank rehabilitation, Virgin River transmission line, Riverside Road pipe replacement, and Well 1A arsenic treatment plant.
+As reported back in December 2016, and June 2017 the Virgin Valley Water District is moving forward with several projects that will impact residents and visitors in the Mesquite/Bunkerville area.
+The Airport Tank rehabilitation project was completed in March 2017.
+Riverside Road, Summit Court pipe replacement, and Virgin River Transmission Line projects were completed in August 2017.
+Bella Horizon Pressure project was completed in October 2017.
+Projects that are in various stages of design and will begin construction in the next six months include: Well 27A replacement, Well 1A replacement, Flat Top Mesa Tank replacement, Marilyn Parkway Pipe replacement, Upper Mesa Pipe replacement, Aztec Circle Pipe replacement.
 Because each of these projects will have some impact on residents (temporary noise, traffic, decreased water pressure), we ask for your patience as each of these projects are necessary critical infrastructure improvements.

 The Well 1A Arsenic treatment plant project is next to the Bunkerville Town Cemetery (north side).
 We plan to build a new fence/wall around the well site, add new site piping that will connect the treatment plant up with the existing pipeline under Riverside Road (near the intersection of Riverside Road and Virgin Street), install a pump down the well hole, and construct a building at the well site to house the arsenic treatment plant.
 Residents can expect noise from construction work as we install the pump and construct the building.
 There will be traffic delays as the pipe is connected across Riverside Road.
-Work on this project is expected to start in February 2017 and be completed by July 2017.
+Work on this project is expected to start in December 2017 and be completed in August 2018.

 We will do our best to keep the public informed about the progress of these projects that are necessary updates or repairs to our water system infrastructure.
 Most of them are made possible by the new rates approved by the VVWD Board of Directors in April 2015 and will ensure that the District will continue to provide our ratepayers with the best service possible.